TanninOne/keypirinha-allmygames/README.md

 ## Change Log

+### v1.3
+* code cleanup and log messages more standardized (thanks to ueffel)
+* fixed: epic manifests read with wrong encoding (thanks to ueffel)
+* added options to control which items steam adds

+### v1.2
+* allow disabling individual stores
+* steam games are started via steam instead of running the exe
+* fixed: uplay games not starting
+* fixed: no steam entries if a defective manifest was encountered

 ### v1.1

-* fixed steam items in default library missing
+* fixed: steam items in default library missing
 * prefixing catalog items
 * added icons for windows store items